backupbrew/switchbrew/Filesystem services.md

 ## GetEntryCount

 Returns an u64 for the total number of readable entries.

 # DirectoryEntry

+This is
+"nn::fs::DirectoryEntry".

 | Offset | Size  | Description                                            |
 | ------ | ----- | ------------------------------------------------------ |